JBroks/Billie_Eilish_Website/README.md

 Furthermore, [Responsinator](https://www.responsinator.com/) was used to test responsiveness of the final version of the project.

 The website is fully responsive and working well on mobile devices.

+#### Bugs

+While testing it was noticed that the heading in the new album section covers the person in the picture therefore the album title was moved to the bottom of container, and padding was adjusted accordingly.

 ### User stories testing